ansible/ansible/rst/playbooks.rst

 In addition to the explicitly passed in parameters, all variables from the vars section are also available for use here as well.
-Variables that bubble up from tools like facter and ohai are not though -- but they ARE available for use inside 'action' lines.
+Variables that bubble up from tools like facter and ohai are not usable here though -- but they ARE available for use inside 'action' lines and in templates.

 .. note::
    Include statements are only usable from the top level